ChStLeGitHub/Project02-Customer-Grocery-Shopping-Habits/README.md

-# Project 02: Customer Grocery Shopping Habits
+# Customer Grocery Shopping Habits

 **Objective:** To analyze five datasets from the grocery delivery platform Instacart to provide stakeholders with insights into the shopping habits of Instacart customers.